A tasty retro sausage curry, perfect for a quick and easy midweek meal.

 - 150 g Frozen Peas

-- 4 tbsp Double Cream
+- 4 tablespoon Double Cream

-- 2 tbsp Mango Chutney
+- 2 tablespoon Mango Chutney

 - Salt and Pepper

 - Cook your sausages.
-You can either fry, oven bake or grill them using 1 tbsp of the olive oil.
+You can either fry, oven bake or grill them using 1 tablespoon of the olive oil.
 This should take about 10 minutes and you can do this the night before to save time, and keep them in the fridge.

 - Stir in the curry powder and flour and give it a good mix.